light8light/cloud/awsgcp/README.md

 You have to set up your own AWS and GCP account or any other cloud service account, and replace the values in the yaml files to use.

-All of the account info shown in the yaml files has been destroyed, therefore, you can't just run it.
+All of the account info shown in the yaml files have been destroyed, so you can't just run the code without your own account.

 ## Prerequisites